4uhn/BWI_webscraper/README.md

 *Note : Login with your actual Best Wine Importer account details*

 ## Key Functionalities
-* **Country and Origin Selection**: Users can select the country where the importer is located and the origin of the products.
+* **Country and Origin Selection**: Users can filter by the country where the importer is located and the origin of the products.

-* **Selectable Results** : Users can specify out of the 4 options provided the number of Importers to be extracted.
+* **Selectable Results** : Users can specify the number of importers to be extracted onto each sheet in the Excel file from the 4 options provided.
+(20,50,75,100)

 * **Data Scraped** : Company Name, General Phone Number, Email and Website Link.